 Polystyrene concrete perfectly shows its excellent properties both in a monolithic structure (elements are poured on the construction site) and in the form of masonry products (blocks and slabs produced in factory conditions).
 For example, in residential construction, including high-rise buildings, polystyrene concrete blocks are now widely used for the manufacture of fencing structures.
 Plates are widely used for insulation of facades of existing and newly constructed buildings, dry processes of insulation of roofs and floors.
 And individual builders willingly deal with these products, since their use allows for a significant gain in heat conservation, despite the fact that the prices of blocks and slabs are practically comparable to the prices of softwood lumber.

 The technology of pouring polystyrene concrete is no less successful.
-The material is produced directly on the construction site using special installations, delivered to the work site using a concrete pump and poured into a fixed formwork.
+The material is produced directly on the construction site using special installations, delivered to the work site using a concrete pump and poured into a fixed formwork using the best concrete forming supplies.
 This technology allows you to easily build walls of any geometric shape and with the desired thermal characteristics.
 Using this technology, you can create three-layer load-bearing walls that meet the most modern requirements for both heat preservation and design, as well as fill cavities in the walls.
 Recently, the technology of insulation of floors and inter-floor ceilings with polystyrene concrete has become especially popular – a layer thickness of 5 cm is enough for insulation (the noise level is reduced by at least 12-15 dB).

 The use of polystyrene concrete for insulation of large areas of roofs is of even greater interest.
 For this, you can use both ready-made slabs and poured polystyrene concrete.
 Both the one and the other method combine the insulation of the roof and the preparation of the surface for waterproofing, which, in combination with the high durability of the material, gives a high economic effect.
 Monolithic poured polystyrene concrete is usually used – it is cheaper than ready-made slabs.
 However, slabs make it possible to insulate roofs with a large slope, and also exclude “wet” processes, which reduces the cost of work.